RahulKumar-98/osticket-prereqs/README.md

 <p>
-Now we can install the MySQL Server (mysql-5.5.62-win32) from the OsTicket-Installation-Files folder, this will serve as a database for our OsTicket application.
+Now we can install the MySQL Server (mysql-5.5.62-win32) from the OsTicket-Installation-Files folder; this will serve as a database for our OsTicket application.
 Please follow the installation prompts and select "Standard Configuration" when prompted to do so.
 </p>
 <br />